-Spradlin was a 2014 winner of the US Artist Ford Fellowship in Dance.
-Other awards and honors include Fellowships in Choreography from the New York Foundation for the Arts in 2011, 2006 and 1998, a Guggenheim Fellowship in Choreography in 2007, the three-year Lambent Fellowship in Performing Arts in 2006-2008, the Artist Award from the Foundation for Contemporary Arts in 2007 and an Artist Grant from the Doris Duke Charitable Foundation Creative Exploration Fund in 2009.
-She won a 2003 New York Dance and Performance BESSIE Award for Choreography for under/world (the production won a total of five BESSIES), and has received multi-year funding from the New York State Council on the Arts, four New York Foundation for the Arts BUILD grants, three MAP Fund grants and five years of support from the Jerome Foundation among others.
-She received a Composer Commissioning grant in 2013 and a 2014 Project Grant from New Music USA.
+Spradlin was a 2014 winner of the US Artist Ford Fellowship in Dance; other awards and honors include three Fellowships in Choreography from the New York Foundation for the Arts, the Guggenheim Fellowship in Choreography and the three-year Lambent Fellowship in Performing Arts.
+Spradlin also received the Artist Award from the Foundation for Contemporary Arts and an Artist Grant from the Doris Duke Charitable Foundation Creative Exploration Fund.
+Other honors include a 2003 New York Dance and Performance Award (Bessie) for Choreography of under/world, multi-year funding from the New York State Council on the Arts, four New York Foundation for the Arts BUILD grants, three MAP Fund grants and five years of support from the Jerome Foundation.
+She has received two Composer Commissioning grants and a Project Grant from New Music USA.

 For over twenty years, Spradlin was involved in running two different spaces in Lower Manhattan: SQUID Performance Space (1995-2005) and Studio 65 on West Broadway (1990-2011).
 Spradlin was a 2012-13 Artist-In-Residence with Movement Research and Brooklyn Arts Exchange and a 2014 Dance in Process artist with Gibney Dance Center.